AbdooMohamedd/download-YouTube-video-Using-Pytube/README.md

 # download-YouTube-video-Using-Pytube

-# YouTube Video Downloader
+# Download YouTube Video Using Pytube

-A simple Python script using the pytube library to download YouTube videos.
+A simple Python script using the Pytube library to download YouTube videos.
 This script allows users to input a YouTube video URL, choose a resolution option (high, low, or audio), and provide the download path.
 The script fetches video information, displays it to the user, and asks for confirmation before initiating the download.

 ## Features